w3c/wcag-act-rules/content/about.md

 ## Implementation of ACT Rules

 ACT Rules can be implemented by accessibility test tools and methodologies.
 Each rule comes with a number of passed, failed, and inapplicable examples.
 By running the tool or methodology against the examples its consistency with the rule can be determined.
-Vendors who publish such test results are included in the [ACT Test Tools and Methodology Matrix](../implementations/).
+Vendors who publish such test results are included in the [ACT Rules Implementation in Test Tools and Methodologies List]({{ '/standards-guidelines/act/implementations/' | relative_url }}).

 ## Related Pages